arialdomartini/category-theory/video-4-1.md

 All these concepts has to be redefined, or re-discovered in terms of morphisms and composition.

 We use Universal Construction.
-The definition of Universal Construction and [Universal Property](https://en.wikipedia.org/wiki/Universal_property#) is very forman, and we won't cover it here.
+The definition of Universal Construction and [Universal Property](https://en.wikipedia.org/wiki/Universal_property#) is very formal, and we won't cover it here.
 Let's talk about it only intuitively.
 We look for patterns (in terms of objects and morphisms) which are valid in a category.

 There is an arrow from any sets to the Singleton Set (unit).
 From any type/set there is a function to unit, and the function is called unit.
 It's a function that just ignores its argument and cretes a unit.